carpentries-incubator/reproducible-publications-quarto/_episodes/05-setup-versioning.md

 After choosing `New Directory` chose `new project` on the next menu options.

-Then, to use version control, make sure to check the box as highlighted:
+Then, to use version control, make sure to check the "_Create a git repository_" box as highlighted in this screen shot:
 ![new project w/ version control](../fig/05-brand-new-project.PNG)

 *Note when you choose directory name, it will create a new directory in the directory you specified along with an .Rproj file of the same name.
 Avoid spaces here. underscores "_", dashes "-" or camel case "NewProject" is the recommended way to name this directory/file.